 Researchers at the Tavistock Institute in London, England made stakeholders a part of their work on systems analysis in organizations in the 1960s and 1970s.
 Since that time, references to stakeholders have only grown.

 Current practice identifies stakeholders as employees or internal customers, external customers, creditors, suppliers, unions, the government, regulatory agencies, nongovernmental organizations, special interest groups, industry trade groups, contractors, professional associations, local communities, schools, analysts, the media, activists, research centers, advocacy groups, strategic partners, and competitors, to name but a few.

 Each stakeholder group has different needs, expectations, priorities and ‘stakes’ in the business.
 With the exception of employees, stakeholders are generally people not involved in doing the work, but people who have some vested interest in the organization.

-The literature further describes two main types of stakeholders.
-Primary or market stakeholders are usually internal stakeholders who are involved in economic transactions with the business; this usually includes stockholders, customers, suppliers, creditors, and employees.
+Primary or market stakeholders are internal stakeholders who are involved in economic transactions with the business; this includes stockholders, customers, suppliers, creditors, and employees.

 While many stakeholder groups share common interests and expectations with regard to the company, it is important to remember that stakeholders often have conflicting or competing interests.
 When telecommunications companies install infrastructure to provide broadband service to the community, some stakeholders welcome the new service while others grumble at all the disruption as cables are laid.